How to Grow and Care for Snake Plants

 Their ability to survive in low light conditions makes them ideal for bedrooms and even bathrooms.
 Sanseveria planted in pots can be placed in about any room in your home, office or apartment.
 They even thrive under artificial light.
 So don't be afraid to put one of these easy to care for plants on your desk.

 As mentioned earlier snake Plants are very tolerant of almost all sunlight conditions.
-They can take the full sun on a patio in the warmer months all the way to the artificial light of an office.
+They can take the partial sun on a patio in the warmer months all the way to the artificial light of an office.

 Snake Plants prefer to dry out fully between watering.
 It's a good practice to water a snake plant no more often than every three weeks and some people water the snake plants only once a month.
 Due to their low water requirements, they make great plants for people on the go or plant lovers that tend to "forget to water".